carlsz/seymour/README.md

 # Seymour
-A simple feed reeding app for Android
+A simple feed reading app for Android